zamerman/beginner-projects/README.md

 ## Project List
 (projects are ordered by difficulty)

 The linked solutions are by no means the only (or ideal) way to complete any of these projects.
 They are there to serve as samples that meet at least the minimum necessary criteria to be deemed as complete.
-All solutions are written in Python 3, but can be done in just about any language.
+All projects are intended to be completed in Python, but most can be done in any language.
+All solutions are written in Python 3.

 - [99 Bottles](https://github.com/alfredmuffin/Beginner-Projects#99-bottles)
 - [Magic 8 Ball](https://github.com/alfredmuffin/Beginner-Projects#magic-8-ball)